composewell/streamly/dev/MAINTAINING.md

 * _Documentation_:

+    * README is updated.
+    * Check if all the links in the README are stable.
+      * External links might point to the `master` branch of a few repositories.
+Pin them to a specific version that works with the current release.
+      * You can run `rg '/blob/'` and `rg '/tree/'` to search for github links.
+      * For example, links that point to `streamly-examples` point to its `master` branch.
+Instead, while making the release we need to pin the links to a specific revision that works with the latest commit of the current release.
-    * README is updated, links in README are stable.
-Run `rg '/blob/'` and `rg '/tree/'` to search for github links, replace `master` ref with release tag where possible (e.g. streamly-examples).
-Ideally, the distribution process should automatically replace these with current stable references.
+      * Ideally, the distribution process should automatically replace these with current stable references.
     * Haddock docs are consistent with the changes in the release
     * Tutorial has been updated for new changes
     * Documents in the `docs` directory are consistent with new changes